 \section{Undirected arrays}

-This section specializes the results presented in the manuscript to an undirected network.
-Consider the case when $R=1$ and suppose the network contains the relations among $n$ actors.
-The covariance of the errors $\Omega$ contains three unique elements
+This section specializes the results presented in the manuscript to undirected relational data.
+Consider the case when $R=1$ and suppose the relational data contains the relations among $n$ actors.
+The covariance of the errors $\Omega$ contains six possibly unique elements

-As in the directed case, we assume the last covariance, corresponding to two relations which share no common member, is zero.
-We again estimate the two remaining terms using the residual matrix $\boldsymbol{E} = \{e_{ij}\} \in \mathbb{R}^{n \times n}$.
-Note that the residual matrix we consider is for the entire $n \times n$ network and thus contains duplicate off-diagonal entries corresponding to pairs $\{(i,j),(j,i)\}$.
-We set the diagonal of $\boldsymbol{E}$ to zero as the relation between an actor and itself is undefined.
+As in the directed case, we assume covariances corresponding to relations which share no common actor are zero.
+We again propose estimating the remaining nonzero covariances using the corresponding means of residuals.